ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **TrackingIdentifier**

   Returns the automatically generated ID for Analytics.
-This is an app-specific unique ID that is generated on initial launch and then stored and used from that point forward.
-This ID is preserved between app upgrades, and is removed on uninstall.
+This is an app-specific unique ID that is generated on initial launch and is stored and used from that point forward.
+This ID is preserved between app upgrades and is removed on uninstall.

   * Here is the syntax for this method: